OscarBergPRIV/Gentle-Introduction-to-neural-ordinary-differential-equations/neuralODE.md

 # Neural Ordinary differential equation (NODE)

 The general function $f$ in the above equation can be now represented by a parameterized neural network.
-For instance, a simple fully-connected layer or a 2D conoluational layer with subsequent non-linear activation function can be used.
+For instance, a simple fully-connected layer or a 2D convoluational layer with subsequent non-linear activation function can be used.

 Note: In the end, we want to train the internal weights and biases analog to a conventional neural network.